Feeling the Chill in Sapa

 Snow Arrives in Sapa

 After three days of consistent rain, it finally stopped raining, only to start snowing!
 Apparently, the last time that it had snowed here was three years ago!
 Thankfully, we made it to the railway station through the snowstorm in an overcrowded minivan.
-We couldn’t wait to get back to Hanoi!
+Indeed, we couldn’t wait to get back to Hanoi!

 Back to Hanoi